-10 DEADLY SOFTWARE DEVELOPMENT TEAM EXTENSION MISTAKES (EXPLAINED)
+9 DEADLY SOFTWARE DEVELOPMENT TEAM EXTENSION MISTAKES (EXPLAINED)

-The trend of extending a software development team with offshore engineers has steadily been gaining steam as more tech-enabled businesses discover the advantages of maintaining one, particularly since the Covid-19 pandemic Because really, once a tech business realizes the potential impact of an augmented team, what's not to like?
-With the ability to fill crucial missing roles in your core team, you can boost your tech output and get projects off the ground faster, all while keeping costs lower than if you were to hire locally.
+The practice of extending a software development team with offshore resources has steadily been gaining steam as more tech-enabled businesses realize the benefits of maintaining one.
+Because really, once the organization understands the process of getting the best value for money from an augmented team, what's not to like?
+You are able to fill in the crucial 'missing pieces' in your core team while maximizing productivity and getting projects off the ground-and in a cost-effective manner, at that.

-But while the right software team augmentation partner is a valuable asset to your business, approaching the team extension model with misaligned expectations or rushing into it unprepared can introduce significant risks of failures, additional costs, and loss of time.
+But while the right outsourcing partner is an invaluable asset to your business, approaching the extended team model with misaligned expectations and rushing into it unprepared can introduce substantial risks of failures, additional costs, and loss of time.

-Let me be clear: I'm not claiming to provide a foolproof recipe for success here.
-But I believe that the knowledge and experience that our IT team augmentation company, Arcanys, has accumulated over the last 13 years in the software development space can be helpful to anyone interested in assembling and maintaining an outstanding offshore development team.
-After all, the more you know about common pitfalls and miscalculations, the better equipped you'll be to avoid them.
-Enjoy reading!
+Let me tell you this: I am by no means providing a foolproof recipe for success in this eBook.
+But I believe that the knowledge and experience that ourmy company Arcanys has accumulated over the last 11 years in the software development space can certainly prove useful for anyone looking to assemble and maintain an offshore development team.
+After all, the more aware you are of common pitfalls and miscalculations, the better you can avoid them.
+Happy reading!